otago-polytechnic-bit-courses/ID623001-introductory-game-development/lecture-notes/02-physic-material-2d-tag-canvas-text.md

 ## Tag

 A **Tag** is a label that you can assign to **GameObjects**.
 You can use tags to identify **GameObjects** in your scripts.
-For example, you can use tags to identify the ball, paddles, walls, and goals.
+For example, you can use tags to identify the ball, paddles, walls and goals.

 Click on the `Ball` **Sprite** in the **Hierarchy** window.
 In the **Inspector** window, click the **Tag** dropdown menu and select **Add Tag**.
 Click the **+** button to add a new tag.
 Name the tag `Ball` and click **Save**.
 Repeat this process for the `TopWall`, `BottomWall`, `LeftGoal`, `RightGoal`, `LeftPaddle` and `RightPaddle` **Sprites**.